UbiquityRobotics/learn/support/verification.md

 ### 2.3 Check Operation Using The /diagnostics ROS topic

 When the robot is running quite a few pieces of diagnostic information can be viewed by looking at the ROS topic the motor node publishes.
-If you run the following command for a few seconds they use Control-C to stop it you can browse back and see many things helpful for diagnostic work.
+The diagnostic topic has other things besides the motor node so we filter it for firmware info in the example below for easy reading.

-    rostopic echo /diagnostics
+    rostopic echo /diagnostics | grep -A 1  'Firmware [DV]'

-After you have run this for a couple seconds and stopped it with control-C here are a few items that are valuable to know about for diagnostics
+You can view the full diagnostics output and find other info such as:

   - `Battery Voltage` key shows the battery level in DC volts
   - `Motor Power` key is True when the ESTOP is enabling wheel power
   - `Firmware Version` shows the main board firmware version
   - `Firmware Date` shows the date for the firmware
   - `Firmware Options` shows hardware options if enabled

+In the raw /diagnostics output these things may also be useful for feedback to factory on some issues.
+For full output of /diagnostics do this.

+    rostopic echo /diagnostics

 ### 2.4 I2C Bus Devices
 The I2C bus on the host CPU needs to be able to communicate to a few devices on the MCB.
 There is an I2C excpander at addr 0x20 and RealTime clock chip at address 0x6F.
 If there is a OLED display loaded on P2 it is at 0x3c.
 We should stop the motor node then run i2cdetect which is part of i2c-tools package.